Download tracked files or directories from

 links (or copies) the files or directories to the workspace (refer

-to dvc config cache.type
+to dvc config cache.type).

 Note that pulling data does not affect code,

-files.
-Those should be downloaded withgit pull
+dvc.yaml, or.dvcfiles.
+Those should be downloaded withgit pull.

-It has the same effect as running dvc fetch
+It has the same effect as running dvc fetch and dvc checkout:

 Tracked files Commands